 We may feel despair, which we’ll rationalize away using the difficulty-of-the-day, and we’ll feel swallowed up by a sense of futility and confusion about life.
 All this because we resist living through the feelings we’re hiding.
 Then we go on harboring them like fugitives that will harm us if we let them out.

 In most cases, these old feelings have been on the run for more than a few decades—it’s been centuries and even millennia for some.
 In every lifetime, we have a chance to do some more housekeeping, purifying ourselves until there’s no more waste left inside.
-Every time around the horn is another opportunity to clear previously accumulated waste, but our memory of previous visits is always blotted out, so we only have this life to draw on.
+Every time around the horn is another opportunity to clear away waste that we accumulated previously.
+But our memory of previous visits is always blotted out, so we only have this life to draw on.

-Anyone who denies the feeling experience—so really, that’s all of us—has to go through the memory-dimming deal, which is a byproduct of still being involved in the cycles of life and death.
-When we refuse to become aware of what’s gone on in this very life, we add more gunk to the reservoir, instead of emptying it out, with more dimming then to follow.
+Anyone who denies the feeling experience—so really, that’s all of us—has to go through the memory-dimming deal.
+This is a byproduct of still being involved in the cycles of life and death.
+When we refuse to become aware of what’s gone on in this very life, we add more gunk to the reservoir.
+Instead of emptying it out, there is more dimming then to follow.
 In this way, we’re the ones perpetuating the ongoing birth-and-death cycles, which involves that nasty break in consciousness we’re none too fond of.

 Conversely, we could eliminate that interruption of our awareness—along with the whole cycle of dying and being reborn—by living through whatever we’ve accumulated in this lifetime, to whatever extent we can hook up our memory links.
 Here’s the good news: if we do this, we will automatically clean up all the trauma from all our previous lives, because the trauma of now is only a trauma due to our past denial of these pains.

 People, we can do this.
 But we have to let go and trust the process of healing.
 Here again we stub our toe on the basic problem.
-We can’t let go if, in our innermost being, we’re defending against feeling our feelings, which frankly we know good and well, on some level, exist—or we wouldn’t work so hard to deny them.
-What we struggle against is establishing a link between these feelings and our inner knowledge and our current patterns of behavior; we’re defended against hooking all this up.
+We can’t let go if, in our innermost being, we’re defending against feeling our feelings.
+Which frankly, on some level, we know must exist—or we wouldn’t work so hard to deny them.
+What we struggle against is establishing a link between these feelings and our inner knowledge and our current patterns of behavior.
+We defend against hooking all this up.

-And that paralysis we feel—that we deem as our laziness—about which we wag our tongues in moral judgment, should instead be looked at as an indirect symptom of a problem.
-We have the perception that the symptom—being lazy—is what’s preventing us from living, but what’s really stopping us is our fear of our feelings.
+And that paralysis we feel—that we call laziness and about which we wag our tongues in moral judgment—should instead be looked at as an indirect symptom of a problem.
+We have the perception that the symptom—being lazy—is what’s preventing us from living.
+But what’s really stopping us is our fear of our feelings.
 Our real problem is our resistance to living our feelings that we didn’t accept when they first painfully appeared.